ncsl/seek/README.rst

 -------------

 * Link to documentation <>
+* For a detailed description of the overall SEEK workflow, see `workflow documentation <workflow/documentation.md>`_.
 * For a detailed description of the SEEK workflow of contact localization, specifically localizing the 2 points per electrode, see :doc:`localization guide <./localization_guide>`

-* For a detailed description of the overall SEEK workflow, see `workflow documentation <workflow/documentation.md>`_.
+For a description of the visualization engine, see: https://github.com/cronelab/ReconstructionVisualizer

 Setup and Installation
 ----------------------